mmomtchev/mmomtchev/AERIAL_SPORTS.md

 A typical paraglider can glide about 12m to 15m for every meter of height.

-It is a high risk sport with an annual fatality rate of regular flyers of about 1:1000.
+It is a high risk sport with an annual fatality rate of regular flyers of about 1:1000 (about 4 times the motorcycle fatality rate).

 It is also notorious for having a very steep learning curve - requiring lots of training before the first flight.